SUSTAINABILITY AND GOVERNANCE RESOURCE CENTER

 The key responsibilities of the Board are oversight of business strategy, risk oversight and succession planning.
 As the Company’s ultimate decision-making body, the Board provides advice and counsel to the Chief Executive Officer and other company leadership.

-The Board has established several committees to give focused attention to certain important areas, including: an Audit Committee, a Talent and Compensation Committee, a Committee on Directors and Corporate Governance, a Finance Committee, a Management Development Committee, an Environmental, Social and Governance (ESG) and Public Policy Committee and an Executive Committee.
+The Board has established several committees to give focused attention to certain important areas, including: an Audit Committee, a Talent and Compensation Committee, a Corporate Governance and Sustainability Committee, a Finance Committee and an Executive Committee.
 The charter for each committee, as well as our Code of Business Conduct, Corporate Governance Guidelines and Certificate of Incorporation and Bylaws, can be found here.

 Additional Resources